siddrs/dotfiles/README.md

 - **SDDM:** Get the SDDM theme from here [`tokyo-night-sddm`](https://github.com/rototrash/tokyo-night-sddm)

 - **FIREFOX:** FirefoxCSS from [`tokyo-night-fox`](https://github.com/rototrash/tokyo-night-fox)

+- **POLYBAR:** There are couple of presets (themes) in the `.config/polybar/themes` directory, you can switch to different presets by modifying the i3 config file.

 ## Keybinds

 I use <kbd>super</kbd> AKA Windows key as my main modifier.